Spin(7)-Orbifold Resolutions: Existence of Torsion-Free Structures on Orbifold Resolutions

-This section will be devoted to proving the main theorem of this paper.
-Before we start proving the existence result, we will first prove an a priori bound on the torsion of the pre-glued $\m{Spin}(7)$-structure.
-We will use this \say{a priori bound} to show that the only obstruction to deform the pre-glued structure to a torsion-free structure is $\m{ob}_{\beta;t}=0$.
+Before we start constructing adiabatic torsion-free ACF spaces $(N_\zeta,\Phi_\zeta)$ resolving the normal cone, and proving the existence result of torsion-free orbifold resolutions, we will prove an a priori bound on the torsion of the pre-glued $\m{Spin}(7)$-structure, assuming the data for Assumption \ref{assTypeiSpin7} is given.